Fair of Peace and Fraternity of the Free World: The Fair

 On December 20, 1955 Hector Trujillo cut the opening ribbon and Rafael Trujillo delivered the address summarizing his achievements.
 Trujillo's daughter, the 16-year-old Angelita, was crowned as "Queen Angelita I" to preside over the fair.
 Accompanied by 150 "princesses" she wore a white satin dress bordered with 600 Russian ermine furs and a 75-foot train that had been commissioned for $80,000 at Fontana from Rome.
 A military parade impressed the strength of the Dominican military.

 At the Plaza de las Naciones, the entry to the exhibition, two large sculptural pieces were erected, a harp intoning the winds and a colossus (Atlas or Apollo) with raised arms holding a dove and the universe; both structures were destroyed by Hurricane David in 1979.
 Seventy-five permanent buildings were constructed for the fair.
 Xavier Cugat and his New York City Latin Band were contracted among others for entertainment.
-Notable permanent buildings include the City Hall and the National Congress, both by Guillermo Gonzalez Sanchez, and the endangered Teatro Agua Y Luz by Carles Buïgas.
+Notable permanent buildings include the City Hall and the National Congress, both by Guillermo González Sánchez, and the endangered Teatro Agua Y Luz by Carles Buïgas.
 Industrial and agricultural exhibits accompanied the fair.
 A cattle exhibition was of special interest to Trujillo with his interest in cattle breeding.

 Visitors included president Kubitschek of Brasil and dignitaries from many nations.